-A STUDENT WHO FAILS TO MAKE FULL PAYMENT OF TUITION AND MANDATORY FEES, INCLUDING ANY INCIDENTAL FEES, BY THE DUE DATE MAY BE PROHIBITED FROM REGISTERING FOR CLASSES UNTIL FULL PAYMENT IS MADE.
+Per Texas Education Code 54.007(2)(d): A STUDENT WHO FAILS TO MAKE FULL PAYMENT OF TUITION AND MANDATORY FEES, INCLUDING ANY INCIDENTAL FEES, BY THE DUE DATE MAY BE PROHIBITED FROM REGISTERING FOR CLASSES UNTIL FULL PAYMENT IS MADE.
 A STUDENT WHO FAILS TO MAKE FULL PAYMENT PRIOR TO THE END OF THE SEMESTER OR TERM MAY BE DENIED CREDIT FOR THE WORK DONE THAT SEMESTER OR TERM.
-It is the student's responsibility to be aware that tuition payment is due at the time of registration for classes.
-Failure to pay tuition or to make payment arrangements by the deadline may result in students being dropped from their courses.
-Students should not assume that a course will be automatically dropped for nonpayment.
-Students are responsible for dropping any course they do not wish to be enrolled in.
+It is the student's responsibility to be aware of the tuition payment schedule for each term.
+The following table illustrates the Undergraduate tuition payment schedule effective for the Fall 2017 term.
+Payment schedules are subject to change.
+For the latest information, please visit the TCC website.